FraunhoferIOSB/EDC-Extension-for-AAS/README.md

 ### Dependencies

 In this section, dependencies from EDC and third-party are listed.
-(Implementation for test runs are not listed)
+(Implementation for test runs are not shown)
 <details>

-#### EDC-Extension-for-AAS
+<summary>EDC-Extension-for-AAS</summary>

 | Name                                          | Description                                                                                         |
 |:----------------------------------------------|:----------------------------------------------------------------------------------------------------|